-Lollipop NFT will be an online marketplace, consignment store, creator platform, and wallet for non-fungible tokens and is being developed for use by individuals of all levels, from beginners to experts.
+Lollipop NFT will be an online marketplace, consignment store, creator platform, and wallet for non-fungible token sand is being developed for use by individuals of all levels, from beginners to experts.
 We have completed the design and preliminary development phase of this project.
-We expect to launch the platform in our third quarter of 2022.
+We expect to launch the platform in our second quarter of 2023.
 Users do not need have a superior technology background or a high-level understanding of non-fungible tokens to enjoy and profit from creating and selling NFT's.

-Our DRINX project is in early stage of development, and we believe the beta version will be ready in the fiscal year 2023.
-The Drinx project anticipated launch date has been postponed to facilitate the development of the Lollipop NFT platform.
+Our DRINX project is in early stage of development and we believe the beta version will be ready by the second quarter of fiscal year 2023.
 DRINX app allows anyone to purchase a virtual drink ticket anywhere and at any time for friends and colleagues.
 We anticipate the sources of revenue will come from advertising and sponsorships from alcohol companies promoting products on the app, user fee of \$0.99 to send each drink and discounts provided by the bars and restaurants for purchases made by the app.

-Results of Operations for Three Months Ended December 31, 2021 and December 31, 2020
+Results of Operations for Three Months Ended September 30, 2022 and September 30, 2021